Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Preliminaries

-Lie product formulas describe the behavior when matrix exponentials are multiplied, i.e., how $e^A e^B$ behaves.
+Matrix product formulas describe the behavior of products of matrix exponentials (namely $e^A e^B$).
 These formulas are well-known in Hamiltonian simulation~\cite{childs2021theory,berry2007efficient,su2021fault} and are used to approximate a discretized version of the time evolution operator $e^{-iHt}$ using the Trotter formula.
-However, in our application, we demonstrate how these formulas can be used as a control scheme for our device.
+Thus, they often have rigorous error bounds that describe how $e^{-iHt}$ can be approximated given constituent $e^{-iH_jt}$.
+In our setting, $e^{-iHt}$ will be the operation we seek to implement using the $\mathcal{S}_1$ gate.

-We introduce two product formulas: the Baker-Campbell-Hausdorff (BCH) formula and the Lie-Trotter formula.
-The BCH formula can be used to create a commutator (or anticommutator) of operators.
-The Trotter formula can be used to add these commutators/anticommutators together.
-We introduce the informal theorems below: \begin{theorem}[Informal BCH theorem from \cite{Childs_2013}] Suppose we can implement the operators $e^{A \lambda}, e^{B \lambda}$ for $\lambda \in \mathbb{R}$.
-Then, a BCH formula of order $p$ has the following error scaling:
+As stated above, we use two product formulas: the BCH formula and the Trotter formula (\cref{fig:product-formula-visualization}).
+The BCH formula is used to create a commutator (or anticommutator) of operators.
+The Trotter formula is used to add these commutators and anticommutators together.
+We introduce the informal theorems below: \begin{theorem}[Informal Trotter theorem from \cite{berry2007efficient}] Suppose we may implement $e^{M \lambda}$ and $e^{N \lambda}$ for arbitrary $\lambda \in \mathbb{R}$ and anti-Hermitian $M, N$.
+Then, a $p^\text{th}$ order Trotter formula has the error scaling